 Why Is This Important?The infant death rate is an important measure of a nation's health and a worldwide indicator of health status and social well-being.
 It is a critical indicator of the health of a population.
 The top four causes of infant mortality in Utah include birth defects, medical conditions of the infants, conditions in the perinatal period (includes disorders related to short gestation or preterm birth and can reflect the overall state of maternal health, as well as the quality and accessibility of primary health care for pregnant women), and sudden unexpected infant death (formerly called Sudden Infant Death, now commonly referred to as Sudden Unexpected Infant Death, or SUID; many of these are related to sleep environments which are unsafe for infants).
 These four causes historically account for the greatest number of infant deaths in Utah; their proportions fluctuate somewhat from year to year.

 Data NotesU.S. figures from NCHS Data Brief No. 120, April 2013.

-U.S. rates for 2010 and 2011 are preliminary figures from National Center for Health Statistics.
+U.S. rates for 2011 are preliminary figures from National Center for Health Statistics.

 How We Calculated the Rates